-Different clinics will offer pricing plans and packages involving specific numbers of eggs.
-Check with your egg bank to assess which package if right for you now and for potential use in future treatments.
+IVF clinics may calculate the treatment costs based on specific numbers of eggs (oocytes from the bank) included in the package.
+Check with the clinic directly to assess which package is right for you now and for potential use in future treatments.

 Best egg donor banks – what to consider?

-Size does not guarantee success so, therefore, do not automatically choose the largest egg bank as they might not be the best for your particular needs.
+Please note, there is no “best egg bank” for everyone.
 Different banks will offer unique packages or pricing plans, others may specialise in specific types of donors.
 For instance, in Eastern European egg banks you may have difficulties finding donors of African ethnicity.
-The banks in the USA and Spain offer the biggest choice, however, their services can be very costly.
+The banks in the USA and in Europe offer the great choice of donors.
 Oocytes in the USA are considerably more expensive than in Europe so you need to shop around and may have to personally contact banks to get specific prices as many do not publish these on their websites.
 You may want to also ask about how many times a donor can donate at a specific bank.

 You may be interested in reading our Best Egg Donor Banks Worldwide Guide.